KangarooKube/kube-arc-data-services-installer-job/README.md

     > $BASE_PATH/kustomization.yaml
 ```

+> This will overwrite the sample `kustomize/base/kustomization.yaml` file with this repo with your own.

 ### Variables for `ConfigMap` and `Secret`

 Same set works for AKS and OpenShift - kustomize overlay contains the differences: